Guidelines for Abstract Submission

 All submitting authors must consent to the Declaration Statement on behalf of her/his co-authors in order for the abstract to be accepted for submission.
 This includes the certification that any work with human or animal subjects related in this abstract complies with the guiding principles for experimental procedures as set forth in the Declaration of Helsinki and related publications.

-Abstracts will be published in Pediatric Rheumatology (only if accepted).
+- Abstracts will be published in Pediatric Rheumatology Journal (only if accepted).

-For standardisation, the total length of the abstract must not exceed 4000 printable characters including spaces (approx. 600 words) and 90 line counts.
-Characters counts includes: the title, body of the abstracts, authors details and tables.
+- For standardization, the total length of the abstract must not exceed 3000 printable characters including spaces (approx. 400 words) and 90 line counts.
+Characters counts includes: the title and body of the abstract.

 The abstract Title should clearly define the content of the paper.
 There should be no full stop at the end of the title.